ddmngz/ddmngz.github.io/content/projects/class_projects.md

 * Different ports on the same network simulated a router subnet
 * Each instance of the program sent it's own distance vectors to other instances to find shortest path

-## Ezfs implementaiton
+## Ezfs Implementation
 **Operating Systems | C |**

-* Implmementation of simple filesystem using Linux kernel VFS
+* Implementation of simple filesystem using Linux kernel VFS
 * Required looking into documentation and other filesystem implementations

 ## Scheduling class!